universe-builders/universe-builders.github.io/void-survivors/index.md

 ### 📖 Story

-* Climate catastrophy rendered the world to an innert barren void.
+* Climate catastrophe rendered the world to an inert barren void.
 * Survivors band together to grow life in the void and provide sanctuary.
 * Void creatures of myth and legend seek to destroy all life and remove all sanctuaries.
 * The story will be delivered through level design opposed to direct means.
 * The game will allow for emergent storytelling to be created and shared within communities.
-* Pictoral/image based story delivery for accessibility.
+* Pictorial/image based story delivery for accessibility.

 See [Design Direction](narrative-direction) for more info.